bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 > [!quote]+ What is quiescent consistency?
->- requires non-overlapping operations to appear to take effect in their realtime order, but overlapping operations might be reordered
+> - requires non-overlapping operations to appear to take effect in their realtime order, but overlapping operations might be reordered

->[!warning]+
+> [!warning]+ Incomparable!!
+> Sequential consistency and quiescent consistency are incomparable, there exist sequentially consistent executions that are not quiescently consistent, and vice versa.